Pakistan–United States relations: Public opinion

 The conflicts significantly worsened public opinion in both nations, with each country perceiving the other as one of its least favored.
 In 2012, only 10% of Americans expressed trust in Pakistan.
 Likewise, just 12% of Pakistanis had a favorable view of the United States during the same year.
 Low approval ratings for the U.S. were also recorded in other countries across the Greater Middle East, including Egypt (19%), Turkey (15%), and Jordan (12%).
 Additionally, about 74% of Pakistanis regarded the United States as an enemy nation.
 Key aspects of American foreign policy were deeply unpopular in Pakistan, particularly U.S. drone strikes.
 In a survey by Pew, 74% of Pakistanis believed that U.S. drone strikes killed too many innocent civilians.
 Moreover, American aid programs also faced criticism, often being perceived as tools for advancing U.S. interests at the expense of Pakistan's security, undermining democracy, and fostering corruption.
 Only 12% of Pakistanis viewed U.S. economic aid favorably, while an even smaller percentage, 8%, regarded U.S. military aid as a positive impact on the country.

-Cultural influence

-U.S.-based fast food chains such as Pizza Hut, KFC and McDonald's have established a presence in Pakistan.
-Similarly, Pakistani cuisine has made inroads in the United States.
+According to a 2026 Pew Research Center survey, 15% of Pakistanis had a favorable view of the United States, while 81% had a negative view.

+After the news of the assassination of Iranian Supreme Leader Ali Khamenei was spread, protests erupted in various cities of Pakistan.
+Demonstrations were held in Islamabad and Karachi.
+During the protests, people demonstrated against the U.S. and Israeli governments.
+According to reports from local media outlets, protests turned violent in some cities.